What Is Pain? Causes, Types & Pain Relief Guide

 What Is Nerve Pain?

-Nerve pain is pain caused by irritation, compression, or injury to a nerve.
-It often feels burning, shooting, stabbing, or electric, and it may come with pins and needles, numbness, or weakness.
-If that sounds familiar, read more about nerve pain and pinched nerves.
+Nerve pain is pain caused by irritation, compression, inflammation, or injury to a nerve.
+It often feels burning, shooting, stabbing, or electric.
+It may also come with pins and needles, numbness, or weakness.

 How Does Physiotherapy Help with Pain Management?